Banks With No Overdraft Fees Near Me: 2026 List

 Linked-savings transfer accounts automatically pull funds from a connected savings account when checking runs short.
 No overdraft fee, but you do need a savings cushion.

 Look for the actual policy in the fee schedule, not the marketing page.
 A bank that says "we eliminated overdraft fees" might still charge an NSF fee for declined transactions, which is essentially the same thing under a different name.
+Our breakdown of overdraft fee basics covers the small print to look for.

 National banks with no overdraft fees